AltynayA/healthty_one/README.md

-# formsubmitting
 # Healthty
-Repositry of our solution (Decentrathon)
+Repositry of our solution (Decentrathon 3.0)